kgizdov/send_email.sh/README.md

 $ ./send_email
 ```
 It has another feature to also accept either raw or `base64` encoded strings
-for its input arguments/variables.
-E.g.
+for its input arguments/variables. e.g.:
 ```bash
 # it can run like this
 $ ./send_email -s 'smtp://smtp.gmail.com:587' -t 'username:password' -a 'my@email.com' -r 'your@email.com'
 # or like this
 $ ./send_email -s 'c210cDovL3NtdHAuZ21haWwuY29tOjU4Nwo=' -t 'dXNlcm5hbWU6cGFzc3dvcmQK' -a 'bXlAZW1haWwuY29tCg==' -r 'eW91ckBlbWFpbC5jb20K'
 ```
-Moreover, you can mix and match as needed.
+Moreover, you can mix and match as needed:
 ```bash
 # like this
 $ ./send_email -s 'smtp://smtp.gmail.com:587' -t 'dXNlcm5hbWU6cGFzc3dvcmQK' -a 'my@email.com' -r 'eW91ckBlbWFpbC5jb20K'